tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Propose amendment to the value of dwc:establishmentMeans using bdq:sourceAuthority.
+Proposes an amendment to the value of dwc:establishmentMeans using the bdq:sourceAuthority.

 ### Specification